nihr43/rcss-notes/README.md

 	- `df` to show mountpoints and available space, `du` to show file sizes in directory
 	- quotas-
 3. Describe the difference between a primary group and group membership.
+	- A primary group is a user's default group, as set at `adduser`.
+	- A secondary group is a group that a user may start processes as, share files with, etc.
+	- your groups can be found with command `groups $user`
 4. Create a "lab" folder where users can share data and use the proper (Posix ACL, NSFv4 ACL/sticky bits).
+	- To create a folder where a group may share files, several issues need solved:
+	..* running `chmod -r x7x` on a directory isn't enough, because newly created files will belong to users and their primary groups.
+	- users need to be added to a common secondary group
+	- the directory needs the group id bit set; `chmod g+s /dir/`
+	- then the directory needs to be owned by a group; `chown .rcss /dir/`
+	- then the directory needs to be made rw for the group, owner, etc; `chmod 77x`